fuhsjr00/bug.n/doc/Default_hotkeys.md

 _Toggle_ the _floating status_ of the active window.

-> The floating status effects the tiling of the active window (i. e. dis- / regard it).
+> The floating status effects the tiling of the active window (i.e. dis- / regard it).

 -------------------------------------------------------------------------------